liana-p/narrat-engine/docs/plugins/plugins.md

 ## How to use

 There is a [sample plugin](https://github.com/liana-p/narrat-engine/tree/main/packages/narrat-plugin-counter) in the narrat repo which serves as an example of how to use the plugin API.
-This plugin is a self-contained project that can be built and exported as an npm package to import and use in any narrat game.
+This plugin is a self-contained project that can be built and exported as a pnpm package to import and use in any narrat game.

 - The `src/plugin.ts` file is the entry point for the plugin which is what gets exported and used.